System Design Space

 Institutionalization via VoidZero

-A company around the ecosystem lowers bus factor and enables a clearer long-term roadmap.
+A company around the ecosystem lowers single-maintainer risk and makes the roadmap more long-term.

 Toolchain as a coherent platform